 - The balance sheet in total (across all classes) follows the equation and always balances.
 However, it’s possible that the balance sheet doesn’t balance for an individual class.
 When this happens, the report shows “Unbalanced Classes.”

 The following is an excerpt from a book titled Running Quickbooks in Nonprofits by Kathy Ivens.
-This book provides information about using QuickBooks Online Nonprofit to track financial data in nonprofit organizations.
+This book provides information about using QuickBooks Online to track financial data in nonprofit organizations.

 Unfortunately, QuickBooks Premier Nonprofit edition is not a complete solution.
 The software does not fulfill all the requirements of nonprofit accounting.
-Having worked with and examined hundreds of QuickBooks nonprofit installations, I’ve seen many workarounds attempted (including add-on software) to make QuickBooks products function correctly.
+Having worked with and examined hundreds of nonprofit Quickbooks installations, I’ve seen many workarounds attempted (including add-on software) to make QuickBooks products function correctly.
 However, most of these workarounds are inefficient and complex, even for experienced QuickBooks users, and some do not work well at all.

 Risks Using Classes in Quickbooks

 While a third data element, Jobs, is available, it is not universally accessible in the QuickBooks report structure.
-This means that if a nonprofit requires reporting on more than two dimensions, QuickBooks is simply unable to handle it.
+This means that if a nonprofit requires reporting on more than two dimensions, QuickBooks online for nonprofits is simply unable to handle it.
 As a result, a significant portion of financial reporting must be done outside the system, typically in spreadsheets.
 This can create internal control deficiencies which can negatively impact the nonprofit.

 FastFund Designed for Not-for-Profit Organizations